CodeXCourses/level-2-course-content/week-7/Lb-class-materials/day-4/day4-assignment.md

 - **Step 3: Stash and Rebase (Local)**:

-  - Switch back to `feature-branch` locally and stash your changes using `git stash`.
   - Perform a rebase by executing `git rebase main`.
   - Resolve any conflicts that arise, then continue with `git rebase --continue`.
   - Screenshot: Take a screenshot showing the successful rebase completion and conflict resolution.